One team had the chance to play the spoiler role.

 In the end, it came down to one team having the other’s number.

 For the Stow-Munroe Falls boys basketball team, it goes something like this: to the victor go the spoils.

 The host Bulldogs put a huge dent in Twinsburg’s Suburban League National Conference championship hopes after earning a hard-fought 50-48 victory Friday at James G. Tyree Gymnasium.

 With the win, Stow, which earned its fourth consecutive victory, improved to 9-10 overall and 7-5 in the Suburban League National Conference.
 The Tigers dropped to 12-6 overall and 8-4 in the conference.

-Thanks to Stow’s win, North Royalton clinched no worse than a tie for the conference title.
-The Bears improved to 10-2 in the conference after cruising past Wadsworth 57-41 Friday.
+Thanks to the Bulldogs’ win, North Royalton clinched no worse than a tie for the conference title.
+The Bears improved to 10-2 in the conference after scoring a convincing 57-41 victory over Wadsworth Friday.

-After Stow used more than 30 seconds off the clock, the ball went to Van Shyjka.
+After the Bulldogs used more than 30 seconds off the clock, the ball went to Van Shyjka.
 The 6-foot-4 sophomore center, who finished with a game-high 19 points, used a couple of pump fakes to convert a layup in traffic.

-However, the Tigers, thanks mainly to their relentless defense, came back to tie the game on two occasions.
-The last time was when junior wing Dante’ Yarbrough converted a layup prior to Shyjka’s game-winner.
+However, Twinsburg came back to tie the game on two occasions.
+The last time was when Junior wing Dante’ Yarbrough converted a layup prior to Shyjka’s game-winner.